choral-lang/website/web/_documentation/examples/healthcare-service.md

 In class `VitalsStreaming` composes a channel between the `Device` and the `Gatherer` and a `Sensor` object located at the `Device` (for obtaining the local vital readings).

-Method `pseudonymises` personal data in `Vitals` at the `Gatherer`.
+Method `pseudonymises` pseudonymises personal data in `Vitals` at the `Gatherer`.
 Likewise, the method `checkSignature` is used by the `Gatherer` uses to check that a message signature is valid.
 (We omit the bodies of these two static methods, which are standard local methods.)

 The interesting part of this class is the method `gather`.
 The `Device` checks whether its sensor is on and informs the `Gatherer` of the result with appropriate selections for knowledge of choice.
 If the sensor is on, then `Device` sends its next available reading to `Gatherer`. `Gatherer` now checks that the message is signed correctly; if so, it `pseudonymises` the content of the message and then hands it off to a local consumer function.
 Notice that `Gatherer` does not need to inform `Device` of its local choice, since it does not affect the code that `Device` needs to run.
 We then recursively invoke gather to process the next reading.